How to Enable or Disable Delete Prompts for Cloud Files

 Why Would You Want This Prompt?

-The cloud file delete prompt warns you that deleting an online-only file permanently removes it, meaning it won’t go to your Recycle Bin for recovery.
+This prompt warns you that deleting an online-only file permanently removes it, sending it straight to oblivion without a stop in the Recycle Bin.

 Method 1Enable or Disable the Delete File Prompt in File Explorer